Claude’s blog: everything but the cafeine

 WorkOutDoors: The workout app I would have written for myself

 Ever since I got my first Apple Watch, I looked for apps to track workouts.
 In the beginning, any app would do.
 The most important thing was to give me feedback on how my workout was going; all the actual work was being done on the iPhone.
 Over time however two things changed.
-First, I started to get more serious about my workouts; I would run the occasional 10k, or half marathon, and wanted to do training for this.

 Performance of a Go library (fzf-lib) in the browser